Mboalab/Outreachy-Applicants/December 2023 to March 2024 Applicants/Medical App/Applicants/Tamnjong Larry Tabeh/Task 1.md

 4. Install an IDE
 5. Clone the "December 2023 to March 2024 Applicants" Repository
 6. Clone and Set Up the "Mboacare" Medical App Project
+7. Open the Project and Run the project

 ## 1. Setup a GitHub Account